GPLgithub/sg-otio/README.md

 Their status will be set to the value set with the `shot_reinstate_status` setting, unless it is the special "Previous Status" value.
 In this case the status they had before being omitted will be set.

+To determine the previous status, it relies on EventLogEntries, which means that if it can't find one (e.g. there were purged), it will use the value set with the `shot_reinstate_status_default` setting.

 License
 -------